dricketts/ardupilot/README.md

 # ArduPilot Project

+This is a fork of ardupilot.
+It should be built against version 3.2 of PX4Firmware and PX4NuttX.

 You can find lots of development information at the [ArduPilot development site](http://dev.ardupilot.com)

 #### To compile APM2.x Ardupilot after version 3.1 please follow the instructions found at